awsdocs/aws-snowball-developer-guide/doc_source/get-credentials.md

 Each job has a set of credentials that you must get from the AWS Snowball Management Console or the job management API to authenticate your access to the Snowball\.
 These credentials are an encrypted manifest file and an unlock code\.
 The manifest file contains important information about the job and permissions associated with it\.

 **Note**
-You can only get your credentials after the appliance has been delivered to you\.
+You can only get your credentials after the device has been delivered to you\.

 **To get your credentials by using the console**